 Keep in mind, though, as you’ll see demonstrated throughout this article, there are many types of portrait photography styles, giving you plenty of room for creativity and variety when shooting.

 Do you have the right gear for portrait photography?

 Before we chat about the types of portrait photography, let’s make sure you have the right equipment to execute a portrait photoshoot.
 To help get you started, check out our guides on portrait photography gear, including:

 - Best accessories for portrait photography

-Now that you’re sorted on equipment, let’s get into the portrait styles you should master!
+Now that you’re sorted on equipment, let’s focus on types of portrait photography.

 Self Portrait Photography

 Self-portrait photography is one of the simplest types of portrait photography, especially if you’re a beginner because it only involves one person—you.

 This type of portrait photography is a good intro to portrait photography because you have fewer requirements to think about at the outset.
 No coordinating and planning are necessary when you don’t have clients to consider.

 To give you a good glimpse into all that you can do with self-portraits, here’s a deeper look into the different types of self-portraits.